-It might also additionally consequently be too hasty to end that the drug become in charge of liver or hepatorenal toxicity as discovered withinside the serum enzymes.
-More research is exceedingly vital which can be capable of recognize absolutely the various outcomes and mechanisms of cannabis on liver and renal functions.
-Using 10 mg/ kg of body weight of cannabis whole seeds are safe for liver and kidney, orally intake for 15 days.
+Using cannabis whole seeds at dose of 10 mg/kg body weight orally for 15 days are safe for the liver and kidney.
 Cannabis seeds have incredible effects on decreasing cardiovascular risk.
 Also have good roles in protein metabolism and synthesize as well as albumin and have role in strengthen the immune system via elevation of globulin level.
-CRP is a marker used for general inflammations in the body.
-Decreasing the level of CRP, indicate the anti-inflammatory effect of cannabis seeds.
+Moreover, cannabis seed has anti-inflammatory property through decreasing the level of CRP.